anchor14/anchor-blog/src/blogs/debugging.md

 We are all running on some form of system.
 Just like Linux, human brains are a form of software, written by nature, in genetic code.
 Nature is better than any engineer I know, but still not perfect.
 All software have room for improvement, and so do we.
 Because software and human brains have similarities, the approach to improve software can be applied to improving yourself.

+Of course, human behavior is inherently more complex than code—our emotions, habits, and subconscious motives can’t fully be captured by logic alone.
+But despite these complexities, adopting a structured debugging approach can still provide valuable guidance.

 In the next section, I will go over my debugging workflow, then I will move on to how I can apply this workflow to debug myself for improvement.

 -----------------------